-In the six seasons since taking over as head coach of Harvard’s century-old men’s basketball program, Tommy Amaker has reinvented the Crimson into an Ivy League power with a national presence.
-He has directed Harvard to a period of unprecedented prosperity in the form of back-to-back NCAA tournament appearances, three consecutive Ivy League championships and four 20-win seasons in a row.
+In the seven seasons since taking over as head coach of Harvard’s century-old men’s basketball program, Tommy Amaker has reinvented the Crimson into an Ivy League power with a national presence.
+He has directed Harvard to a period of unprecedented prosperity in the form of three straight NCAA tournament appearances, four consecutive Ivy League championships and five 20-win seasons in a row.

 Amaker was introduced as head coach by Nichols Family Director of Athletics Bob Scalise on April 13, 2007, following six seasons as head coach at Michigan and four at the helm of Seton Hall.
-Amaker owns a 288-205 career record: 112-66 at Harvard, 108-84 at Michigan and 68-55 at Seton Hall.
-He ranks fourth on Harvard’s all-time wins list and has earned numerous Coach of the Year awards, including the Clarence "Big House" Gaines College Basketball Coach of the Year Award, presented to the top minority basketball coach in NCAA Division I.
+Amaker owns a 315-210 career record: 139-71 at Harvard, 108-84 at Michigan and 68-55 at Seton Hall.
+He ranks third on Harvard’s all-time wins list and has earned numerous Coach of the Year awards, including the 2013 Clarence "Big House" Gaines College Basketball Coach of the Year Award, presented to the top minority basketball coach in NCAA Division I.

 Before beginning his head-coaching career, Amaker won two NCAA championships and advanced to five Final Fours as an assistant and associate head coach at Duke.
 He was previously a four-year starter at point guard for the Blue Devils, leading the team to the 1986 NCAA title game before earning All-America honors and recognition as the nation’s top defensive player in his senior year of 1987.

-Amaker’s 2012-13 Crimson squad—New England’s only representative in the NCAA tournament—was the talk of the nation after knocking off third-seeded New Mexico, but his Harvard teams have long been making headlines, with each season bringing more program milestones.
+Harvard has garnered the attention of the nation after advancing to the NCAA tournament third round each of the last two years, but Amaker's teams have long been making headlines, with each season bringing more program milestones.
 Some of the highlights:

-- Four straight seasons with 20 wins and a postseason appearance
+- Five straight seasons with 20 wins and a postseason appearance

 - Harvard’s first appearance in a major national poll, ranking as high as No. 21 in the ESPN/USA Today coaches poll in 2011-12